-The Studio/Gallery Coordinator is responsible for maintaining OFFCenter’s Open Community Arts Studio as a safe and healthy environment to support the creative expression and well-being of studio participants based on OFFCenter’s mission, vision, values, and principles.
+The Studio/Gallery Coordinator is responsible for maintaining OFFCenter’s Open Community Art Studio as a safe and healthy environment to support the creative expression and well-being of studio participants based on OFFCenter’s mission, vision, values and principles.
 Responsible for encouraging and engaging artists on a daily, periodic and long-term basis and encouraging them to participate in the full range of opportunities through OFFCenter programming.
 The SGC collaborates with the Program Manager (PM) to identify key Open Studio artist candidates to mentor and guide through progressive, skill-building and art sales opportunities through our Emerging Artists’ Economic Development Program.
 The SGC collaborates with the PM for participants’ recruitment into our: Weekly Skill-Building Workgroups in visual, written and musical arts; Specialty Art Technique and Art-Based Business Workshops; Non-Juried Exhibits (6x/yr); Emerging Artists Co-op Gallery; and Folk Art Festival activities.
 The SGC is responsible for operating OFFCenter’s Artists’ Co-op Gallery and Exhibition Space to provide dynamic public venues for display and sales of a diverse range of studio artists’ creations.
-It is essential for the SGC to compassionately engage with a diverse range of artists of all ages and abilities with, recruiting and mentoring all studio artists to finish their work to presentation level for exhibits and art sales, the SGC supports participants’ artistic, social and economic development.
-In collaboration with artist-instructors, support staff (service-learning interns) and volunteers, primary responsibilities also include; keeping the studio a safe, accessible environment for a diverse population; maintaining and organizing studio supplies; manage donations of art materials; and manage art sales accounting for OFFCenter’s Art Thrift Store and Artists’ Co-op Gallery.
+It is essential for the SGC to compassionately engage with a diverse range of artists of all ages and abilities, encouraging artists to finish their work for presentation in exhibits, and for sale in the art gallery.
+Through this mentoring and recruiting process, the SGC supports participants’ artistic, social and economic development.
+In collaboration with artist-instructors, support staff (service-learning interns) and volunteers, primary responsibilities also include; keeping the studio a safe, accessible environment for a diverse population; maintaining and organizing studio supplies; managing donations of art materials; and managing art sales accounting for OFFCenter’s Art Thrift Store and Artists’ Co-op Gallery.

 OFFCenter is committed to a culturally diverse staff that reflects our varied community and strongly encourages applications from minority candidates.

-- Maintain a safe environment for diverse self-expression and social dialogue, while instilling a positive sense of personal ownership, responsibility, and reciprocity to the OFFCenter community from each of its studio users.
+- Maintain a safe, inclusive and respectful environment for diverse self-expression and social dialogue, while instilling a positive sense of personal ownership, responsibility and reciprocity from studio users.

 - Encourage the art making of studio participants, helping participants expand their artistic skills.

-- Encourage studio participants to contribute to studio organization and maintenance.
+- Encourage studio participants to contribute to studio maintenance and organization.